changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-copy.md

 ---
 title: Kopiowanie bazy danych
-description: Utwórz transakcyjnie spójną kopię istniejącej bazy danych Azure SQL na tym samym serwerze lub na innym serwerze.
+description: Create a transactionally consistent copy of an existing Azure SQL database on either the same server or a different server.
 services: sql-database
 ms.service: sql-database
 ms.subservice: data-movement